mocdaniel/dashing-icinga2/README.md

 ## Introduction

-[Dashing](http://shopify.github.io/dashing/) is a Sinatra based framework that lets you build beautiful dashboards.
+[Smashing](https://github.com/Smashing/smashing) is the spiritual successor to Dashing, is a Sinatra based framework that lets you build excellent dashboards.
+It looks especially great on TVs.

 The Icinga 2 dashboard uses the Icinga 2 API to visualize what's going on with your monitoring.